TMJ Disorder Treatments

 These are two joints located at the back of the lower jaw (in front of each ear), connecting it to your upper jaw and skull.

-These joints take on the complex task of allowing your jaw to move in multiple directions when you eat, speak or make any other facial movements by acting like a hinge.
-If anything happens to prevent this joint from functioning normally, it doesn’t just become painful to move your jaw- this pain can radiate across your face to your head and ears as extra pressure is placed on these joints in order for your jaws to move.
+These joints take on the complex task of allowing your jaw to move in multiple directions when you eat, speak or make any other facial movements.
+If anything happens to prevent this joint from functioning normally, it doesn’t just become painful to move your jaw – this pain can radiate across your face to your head and ears as extra pressure is placed on these joints for your jaws to move.

 Causes of TMJ Disorder